-We are now accepting music and craft vendors for the 2017 Hoppin’ John Fiddlers’ Convention!
-Click HERE to apply!
+We are currently taking applications for music and craft vendors for the 2021 Hoppin’ John Fiddlers’ Convention!
+Please CLICK HERE to apply!

 Don Rickert Musical Instruments is a premiere designer and maker of innovative custom and historic musical instruments.
 Since starting our musical instruments enterprise in 2007, we have dealt primarily in those of the bowed variety (e.g. violins, fiddles and related instruments such as octave fiddles).
 We have also designed and made a number of fretted instruments along the way: mandolins, parlor guitars, acoustic bass guitars, tenor guitars and the like.
 Donald Rickert, Ph.D., has been playing, designing, making and modifying stringed musical instruments for more than 40 years.
 Dr. Rickert is a Professional Member of the Industrial Designers Society of America (designated IDSA).

 Dean Robinson builds professional grade banjos with tasteful and artistic designs.
 A woodworker for most of his life, Dean applies his skills to produce 15 – 20 finely crafted banjos each year.
 These banjos are not only beautiful but are set up for excellent tone and play-ability, providing a lifetime of enjoyment.